 Senga Bay at Salima is the closest beach for people living in Lilongwe.
 The accommodations are mostly fully booked on weekends and many people even drive up and down for a day.
 The sand in Senga Bay is a lot darker than the golden beaches in the south of Lake Malawi.
-In addition, most accommodations here are built quite close to each other, so those who have more time than a weekend usually skip this place.
+This can get pretty hot in the sun, so watch out when walking barefoot!

 Nkhata Bay is located in northern Malawi and has no sandy beaches, but beautiful large rocks and boulders.
 As a result, the water is always crystal clear and you see the colored cichlid fish everywhere.
 As in Cape Maclear, many backpackers come here.
 But Nkhata Bay has a calmer atmosphere.
 Which doesn’t mean you can’t enjoy a few cocktails!

 The town is quite steep on a hill on the lake.
 So if you decide to walk from your accommodation to a nice restaurant, you definitely deserve dessert…